-Tripura is located in the southwest North Eastern Region.
-The State is connected with Guwahati, by National Highway (NH-44) – the distance between Guwahati and Agartala being about 587 Km.
+Tripura is located in the south-west corner of North Eastern Region.
+The state is connected with Guwahati, by National Highway (NH-8) – the distance between Guwahati and Agartala being about 587 Km.
 The distance of Agartala from Siliguri (which is considered the entry point to the North East) is about 1065 Km.

-Tripura is among the smaller State in the North Eastern Region, with a total area of about 10486.00 Sq.
+The Land: Tripura is among the smaller State in the North Eastern Region, with a total area of about 10492 Sq.
 Km. only, out of which about 60% area is hilly and forested.
 The cultivated area is about 27% only.
-The State gets fairly high annual rainfall of about 210 cm, well spread over the year.
+The State gets fairly good rainfall of about 210 cm, well spread over the year.
 Tripura’s agro-climatic conditions are suitable for a large variety of agro-horticultural crops.

-The State has a total population of about 36.7 lakhs (2011 census), which is the 2nd highest in the North Eastern Region, after Assam.
-The average density of population is also fairly high, at 350 persons per sq.km, particularly considering the fact that 60% of the area being forested and hilly is sparsely populated.
-The literacy rate in the State over 80%, which is much higher than the national average and 2nd highest in the North Eastern Region, after Mizoram.
+The People: The State has a total population of about 36.74 lakhs (2011 census).
+The average density of population is also fairly high, at 350 per Sq.km, particularly considering the fact that 60% of the area is sparsely populated being forested and hilly.
+The literacy rate in the State is 96.82%, which is much higher than the national average.
 The State has a good social infrastructure in terms of educational and health institutions.
-The main languages spoken in the State are Bangla, Hindi and English.
+The main languages spoken in the State are Bangla, Kokborok, Manipuri, Hindi and English.

 The Economy: The State has recorded impressive growth rate during the last decade.
 States’s economy achieved growth rate of 9.2% in real terms during 2014-15.
 Gross State Domestic products estimated to be about Rs.30,000 Crores in 2014-15.
 The Secondary Sector share in gross Domestic Products has risen from 14.12 % to 18% during 1999-2000 to 2014-15.
 Per capita income of the state raised from Rs.14,119 in 1999-2000 to Rs.71,666 in 2014-15.